CPSC319-2022/Yojana/README.md

 yarn prisma:format
 ```

+### GitHub Actions

+We use the following GitHub Actions to automate our workflow:

+- [Format Code](https://github.com/CPSC319-2022/Yojana/actions/workflows/format-code.yml) - formats code using Prettier
+  and commits the changes to the PR branch.
+This is triggered when a PR is opened or updated.
+Remember to pull the
+  latest changes from the PR branch before making any changes to your local branch.

 ### Code Style

 We use the Prettier with [prettier-plugin-tailwindcss](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) to format our code.
 Please ensure that you have the following configuration in your settings: